M. V. Seetharamiah

 Mysore Venkatadasappa Seetharamiah or M. V. See (pen name Raghava; 9 September 1910 – 12 March 1990) was an Indian Kannada language author, editor and translator.
 Through a career spanning over sixty years, he published over 100 works spanning short stories, poetry, novels, and dramas.
 Some of his notable works included Sri Vijaya kruta Kavirajamarga, a retelling of the classical Kavirajamarga, Udayadityalankara, a work on Kannada poetics, and also other works on ancient Kannada language grammar.

 Seetharamaiah was a recipient of the Karnataka Sahitya Academy Award, Rajyotsava Prashasti, and the Kannada Sahitya Parishat Award for his contributions to Kannada literature.
 He also set up the Bangalore-based B. M. Shri Pratisthana, an organization focused on advancing Kannada language literary studies.

 Early life

 Seetharamaiah was born on September 9, 1910, in Mysore, in the present day southern Indian state of Karnataka.
-He completed his master's degree in Kannada literature from the Maharaja College of Mysore in the Mysore University in 1933.
+He completed his master's degree in Kannada literature from Maharaja's College, Mysore in 1933.